-When you retire, you may be able to elect any of several Survivor Benefit Plan options, which are listed below.
-SBP elections cannot be canceled or changed after retirement except in specific instances such as a change in your marital status or after the loss of a beneficiary.
+When you retire, you may be able to elect any of several Survivor Benefit Plan (SBP) options, which are listed below.
+SBP elections can't be canceled or changed after retirement except in specific instances such as a change in your marital status or after the loss of a beneficiary.

-At retirement, full basic SBP for spouse and children will take effect automatically if you make no other valid election.
+At retirement, full basic SBP for spouse and children will take effect automatically if you don't make any other choice.
 You may not reduce or decline spouse coverage without your spouse's written consent.
 If you have a former spouse, it may affect your options.

 Select one of the SBP options for specifics on costs and benefits for that option:

 - Spouse Coverage

 - Former Spouse Coverage

 Stay On Top Of Your Benefits

 Military benefits are always changing -- keep up with everything from pay to health care by signing up for a free Military.com membership, which will send all the latest benefits straight to your inbox, as well as give you access to up-to-date pay charts and more.